 NNC was founded in 2007 as a center for flood education and community outreach.
 Today, we provide a wide range of community programs including many with a focus on science and art.
-Refer to our website for more and current information and news about the NNC:
+Refer to our website for more information: www.nurturenaturecenter.org

-www.nurturenaturecenter.org

 One of the many unique opportunities available at NNC is the Science on a Sphere (SOS), a large, suspended globe that displays a variety of earth and space visualizations.
 We use the SOS to educate about our solar system and the field of astronomy, along with regular 'star parties' in the Easton community where we provide telescopes and staff to guide visitors in viewing the night sky.
-NNC is excited to expand its education and outreach programming through the 2025 Hubble Space Telescope Observation Challenge: a year-long effort to connect people to space, exploration, and wonder.
+NNC is excited to expand its education and outreach programming through the 2025 Hubble Space Telescope Observation Challenge: a yearlong effort to connect people to space, exploration, and wonder.

 Join us on the first Saturday each month at NNC from 4 to 5 pm.
-We invite fellow sky-gazers (of all levels and ages) as we delve into the scientific discoveries of some of the universe's most beautiful views.
+We invite fellow skygazers (of all levels and ages) as we delve into the scientific discoveries of some of the universe's most beautiful views.
 Participants will be equipped with knowledge, tools, and strategies required to participate in the Hubble Space Telescope Night Sky Challenge.